 #Haters film project was born from a theatre production addressing cultural identity, media representation, the influence of social media into our daily life.
 Since 2015 the project engaged with over 10,000 people early and it continues to make a difference empowering young people and communities.

-#Haters youth and community programme is a film-making project for young people aged 14 to 25 living in areas affected by urban regeneration and broad socio-economic gaps.
-The project aims to support community cohesion and promote active citizenship.
+#Haters, part of our Creative Debate programme is the film-making project for young people aged 16 to 25 living in areas affected by urban regeneration and broad socio-economic gaps.
+The project uses Creative Debate to support community cohesion and promote active citizenship.

 Participants will have an opportunity to develop critical skills and articulate their personal views of the issues addressed by #Haters through a series of film-making workshops.
 The short film created by the young people will be presented to an audience including their families and invited traders, developers and local MPs working in the boroughs.
 After the screening, the audience and the young people will take part in a facilitated debate for an opportunity to talk about the problems affecting their community.

 To find out more about the programme and sharing dates, contact firstname.lastname@example.org

 WHAT PEOPLE THINK

 Totally relatable.
 You can get judged easily just by the way you look.
 (Zion, 15)

 Tyrese portrayed some of the people who live in my area.
 They put pride before everything else.
 (Layla, 15)

 We really did love having Odd Eyes in the building and super impressed with what was produced with our participants, the feedback from them and the whole staff team at Hoxton Hall was very complimentary too, so thanks again.
 (Grace Hammonds, Creative Learning Coordinator, Hoxton Hall)